Skip to content

 New record dialog

-The Files Uploaded table appears, displaying the names of the parameters, domains in the files, and units and a status for each to indicate whether they conform to the standards set by the assigned template.
+The Files Uploaded table appears, displaying the names of the parameters, associated domains, and units of measurement in the files and a status for each to indicate whether they match the valid values defined in the assigned template.

 Files Uploaded table